pebakery/pebakery-docs/Commands/File/DirCopy.md

 # DirCopy

-Copy directory.
+Copies a directory along with all sub-directories and files.

-When used with wildcard, multiple files can be copied.
+Wildcards are supported, allowing multiple directories to be copied at one time.

 ## Syntax